Hawzen/Othello-Agents/README.md

 Project files can be found [here](https://github.com/Hawzen/Othello-Agents/tree/main/Project%20files)

 ### Note
-This repo was created after the final exam of CSC361
+This repo was created after the final exam of CSC361 <br>
+CSC361's Project is creating this agent